Webster Woods and Hammond Pond

 Activities to enjoy here are walking, jogging, nature study, geology study, birding, rock climbing, and cross-country skiing.

 Gooch’s Caves – These are Roxbury Conglomerate fissure caves in the southwest section of the conservation area.
 Several marked trails pass by them.

 Sandstone Ledges – These thick ledges alternate with Roxbury Conglomerate rock.
 They are sandstone formations that may have been river deposits.
 You can see the evidence of ripple marks, such as are made by water.
 Note the very long, almost vertical joints toward the westerly end of the ledges.
 The ledges are located west of Hammond Pond Parkway and north of the MBTA track, off the southbound lane of the Parkway.
 Enter the pathway about 600′ south of Beacon Street, where a loop trail circles around the ledges.

 Deer Park – Mrs. Webster brought a couple of dozen deer into the area many years ago.
-Today no deer remain in the enclosed area of six acres.
-A rough, unmarked loop trail follows the outside of the fenced area.
-The Conservation Commission is considering the development of a trail system.
+No deer have lived in this mostly fenced area of six acres since 2010.
+In 2023, the Conservation Commission opened two gates in the fence and established a half-mile walking trail.

 Hammond Woods and Pond – The trails and cliffs attract hikers and rock climbers.
 The pond, as a “great pond” (any pond larger that 10 acres) is state-owned, operated by the DCR.
 Its average depth is just four feet.
 Access is from the gravel beach on the west side of the pond, near the parking lot of The Street at Chestnut Hill shopping center.
 The pond and its adjoining marshes and woodlands provide valuable habitats for a diversity of wildlife, aquatic species, and native plants.